Religion, politics and conflicts

 Switzerland's peace policy pays particular attention to religion, politics and conflicts.
 Why?
 Because over 80% of people worldwide identify with a religion that influences their personal, social and political lives in multiple ways.
 The clash of different world views and religions can stir up tensions and play a critical role in conflicts.

-The number of armed conflicts in which religion plays a role has nearly doubled in the last 40 years – from one third in 1975 to almost two-thirds in 2015.
-The main cause of these conflicts is not religion per se, but rather the clash of different world views.
-That is why Switzerland strives to integrate politically active people with different world views and a willingness to engage in dialogue in its peace policy.
+The proportion of armed conflicts in which religion plays a role has doubled in the last 40 years – from one third in 1975 to two-thirds in 2017.
+The main cause of these conflicts is not religion per se, but rather the clash between different world views.

-In its projects in the thematic area of religion, politics and conflicts, Switzerland works closely with university institutions, foundations, religious communities and civil society.
+In its peace policy projects in the thematic area of religion, politics and conflicts, Switzerland works closely with universities, NGOs, religious communities and civil society groups.
+It is currently supporting peace promotion projects with religious dimensions in Iraq, Israel, Mali, Nigeria and Thailand.

 Each year, the Religion, Politics, Conflicts desk of the FDFA's Human Security Division and the Center for Security Studies of the ETH Zurich offer a course, in partnership with the Finnish Ministry of Foreign Affairs and the Network for Religious and Traditional Peacemakers, on the topic of religion and mediation.
 The five-day course is aimed at people engaged in peacebuilding and mediation efforts to resolve conflicts